ENVIRONMENTAL ANTHROPOLOGY IN THE MEDITERRANEANAnno accademico 2019/2020 - 1° anno - Curriculum Tema+ European Territories: Heritage and development

 The following book is required as a preparatory reading to be done BEFORE the beginning of the course: Matthew Engelke, "Think Like an Anthropologist", Pelican Books, 2017.

 Attendance in all lessons is mandatory.
 A maximum of three classes can be missed, provided that student emailed me in advance.
 All deadlines must be met.
 Students who are unable to meet a deadline should notify me beforehand by e-mail with a legitimate reason.
 Doing the readings prior to class is mandatory.
 This course is designed in a seminar style and students are expected to do all the readings and raise relevant issues.
-Most class time will be devoted to discussing the issues raised in the readings.
-Students’ general attendance in class, consistence, punctuality, participation and overall contribution significantly shape their overall assessment and class participation grade.
-You may be called on if you are not an active participant.
+Indeed, class time will be also devoted to discussing the issues raised in the readings.
+Students’ general attendance, consistence, punctuality, participation and overall contribution significantly shape their overall assessment and class participation grade.
 The use of mobile phones and smart phones is not allowed during class.
 The use of laptop computers for personal purposes (emailing, surfing, messaging etc.) is also not allowed.

 Contenuti del corso

-- Have a more thorough understanding of various forms of heritigization (of environmental and cultural assets) in the Mediterranean in historical and cross-cultural perspectives;
+- Have a more thorough understanding of various forms of heritigization (of environmental and cultural assets) in the Mediterranean region in historical and cross-cultural perspectives;

 - Learn how to critically reflect on contemporary debates over sustainability, natural conservation, heritage construction;